christian-debray/oc-movies-frontend/README.md

 Project for the OpenClassrooms Python course.

-This project yields the front-end of a single page app, retrieving ist data from a movie-database API: OC-Movies-API-EN-FR.
+This project yields the front-end of a single page app for a movie-club.
+The app retrieves its data from a movie-database API: OC-Movies-API-EN-FR.

 see https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR